 Applicants must only apply to one of the available iCASE projects.

-All interviews will take place on Wednesday 28th February 2018; please ensure you are available to attend on either day.
+All interviews will take place on Tuesday 2nd April, please ensure you are available to attend on this day.
 Shortlisted candidates will be invited to attend an interview on one of our campuses.
 Interviewees are expected to attend all day to engage with the recruitment activities including: an interview panel, tours of facilities, meeting with prospective supervisors and meeting current students.

-All applicants will be informed about the outcome of their interview in the week commencing 5th March 2018.
+All applicants will be informed about the outcome of their interview by Friday 5th April 2019.
 You may request individual feedback from your interview panel.

 Following acceptance of the offer of a place, King’s Apply will be updated to initiate the formal acceptance process.
 All applicants will receive an offer letter from the KCL Admissions Department.
 For iCASE studentships, the official offer will be conditional on submitting a complete Project Approval Form (PAF).
 Our MRC DTP Manager will guide you and your co-supervisors through completing this document and the deadlines to meet for submission.